 National Storytelling Week organised by The Society for Storytelling will take place between the 1st - 8th February 2020.
 If you are looking to celebrate this week in your school then we have a number of cross-curricular workshops that promote a love of storytelling!
 Read on for more details...

-The world’s newest superhero, Bookman, has the extraordinary power of bringing stories to life – and he'll fly into your school all set to help your pupils in doing the same.
-Armed just with his trusty Book Bag, he'll make an unexpected appearance at an assembly before leading classes through a series of exciting, engaging and enticing drama workshops (all differentiated for age).
+The world’s newest superhero, Bookman has the extraordinary power of bringing stories to life – and he'll fly into your school all set to help your pupils in doing the same.
+Armed just with his trusty Book Bag, he'll make an unexpected appearance at an assembly before leading classes through a series of exciting, engaging and enticing drama-based workshops (all differentiated for age).
 And the outcomes?
-A series of powerfully persuasive dramas promoting their chosen stories!
+Connection-making, Freeze-Frames and Talking Tableaux, illustrating key narrative moments from a host of well-loved stories!